Fast and Easy Vasectomy - Adelaide

 - Minimal or No gap with private health insurance*

-- From $1,050 (LA) and $1,250 (IV) out of pocket with Medicare but no private health insurance**
+- From $1,050 (LA) out of pocket with Medicare but no private health insurance**

-- LA and IV sedation (limited locations)
+- LA (limited locations)

 *Maximum of $100 Gap at all locations except Adelaide ($300).